HappyGnome/DCS_Scripts/AssetPools Readme.md

 Where
 * `<substring>` Substring to search for in group name in ME

-* `<minDelaySeconds>` is the minimum delay for subsequent respawn
+* `<minDelaySeconds>` is the minimum randomised delay for respawn (once damage-based repair time elapsed)

-* `<maxDelaySeconds>` is the maximum delay for subsequent respawn
+* `<maxDelaySeconds>` is the maximum randomised delay for respawn (once damage-based repair time elapsed)

 * `<options>` is a table containing further options

 * `<replaceSubstring>` will replace the `<substring>` in the group name displayed in the mission.
 Default is `-`.

 **Possible options:**

-* `<options>.remainingSpawns` Maximum number of timer this unit will be respawned, including the first time triggered by this call.
-Leave nil for no-limit
-* `<options>.spawnUntil` (s) latest value of mission elapsed time that spawns will occur.
-Leave nil for no-limit
-* `<options>.delaySpawnIfPlayerWithin` lateral distance from the group within which red or blue players block spawn temporarily
-* `<options>.retrySpawnDelay` (s) time after which to retry spawn if it's blocked (e.g. by players nearby).
-Default is 600 (10 minutes.)
+See options object for `unit_repairman.register`.

-**Example:**  `unit_repairman.registerRepairmanIfNameContains("repair",  300, 600, {delaySpawnIfPlayerWithin = 8000})` If mission contains *repair-1*,  and *repair-2*, these units will independently respawn 5 - 10 minutes after being damaged/destroyed, unless there is a non-neutral player within 8km of that active unit.
+**Example:**  `unit_repairman.registerRepairmanIfNameContains("%-repair%-",  300, 600, {delaySpawnIfPlayerWithin = 8000})` If mission contains *unit-repair-1*,  and *unit-repair-2*, these units will independently respawn 5 - 10 minutes after being damaged/destroyed, unless there is a non-neutral player within 8km of that active unit.
 If there is a player nearby, the spawn will be attempted again in 10 minutes (default).
+The names of the respawned units will be *unit-1* and *unit-2*.

 ## Utilities